keithrbennett/wifiwand/README.md

-d[isconnect]              - disconnects from current network, does not turn off wifi h[elp]                    - prints this help i[nfo]                    - a hash of wifi-related information lsa[vailnets]             - details about available networks n[etwork_name]            - name (SSID) of currently connected network on                        - turns wifi on of[f]                     - turns wifi off
+d[isconnect]              - disconnects from current network, does not turn off wifi h[elp]                    - prints this help i[nfo]                    - a hash of wifi-related information l[savailnets]             - details about available networks n[etwork_name]            - name (SSID) of currently connected network on                        - turns wifi on of[f]                     - turns wifi off